Hometown: Halifax, NS

 I have had the pleasure of being in some amazing countries; the most interesting perhaps are Japan, Turks and Caicos, Belize, England and Scotland.
 I admired the architecture (especially castles) and history of Europe, and I embraced the beauty and warmth (of climate and culture) of Central America.

 What do you hope to be doing in ten years?

 I hope to be my own “brand” and inspire people to be healthy and active.
 I would like to be running my own business with a percentage of profits going to World Conservation Union and SOS Children’s Villages.

 Is there anything you would like to add that we haven’t asked?

-I am an outgoing, empathetic person who truly appreciates spending time meeting new people and learning about diverse cultures.
-I have a passion for travel and thrive in new situations.
-I hold great respect for the title of Miss Universe Canada and what it represents and empowers young women to become.
-I believe that a woman can be beautiful, intelligent, feminine and powerful all at the same time.
-It would be my honour to work with Beauties of Canada and Miss Universe Organizations and I look forward to this opportunity.
+A genuine optimist, I believe anything is possible with dedication and determination, and apply this philosophy to every undertaking, whether working towards personal goals or striving to help a worthy cause.
+I hold the utmost respect for the title of Miss Universe Canada, and believe that a woman can be simultaneously beautiful, intelligent, feminine and powerful.
+It would be my honour to work with Beauties of Canada and Miss Universe Organizations, and I look forward to this opportunity wholeheartedly.